 Davao Light is the third largest privately-owned electric distribution utility in the country in terms of customer size and annual kWh sales.
-Its franchise area covers two cities and three municipalities in the Davao region, with a population of approximately 2.23 mn and a total area of 3,561 sq. kms.
+Its franchise area covers two cities and three municipalities in the Davao region, serving approximately 2.23 mn people across 3,561 sq. kms.

-Davao Light was incorporated on October 11, 1929, and was acquired by the Aboitiz Group in 1946.
+Davao Light was incorporated on October 11, 1929, and later acquired by the Aboitiz Group in 1946.
 The company's original 50-year franchise, covering Davao City, was granted by the Philippine Legislature in November 1930.
 A 1976 referendum expanded the franchise to include the municipalities of Carmen, Panabo, and Santo Tomas.
 In 1998, the municipality of Dujali was created from parts of Panabo and

 Carmen.
-Pursuant to RA No. 11515 which lapsed into law on December 26, 2020, Davao Light's franchise was extended for an additional 25 years from 2025, or until 2050.
+Pursuant to RA No. 11515, which lapsed into law on December 26, 2020, Davao Light's franchise was extended for an additional 25 years from 2025, or until 2050.